 Hatton was the latest in a string of European Tour regulars to give it a try on the PGA Tour and he fared rather well in his first season.
 More often than not, the Euro Tour to the PGA Tour experiment fails, but Hatton has enough game to make it work.
 Hatton had four top-10s in 16 starts, but only one top-5 last season.
 Hatton actually left a lot out there and he probably would have fared better had he had more experience playing on the PGA Tour.
 That won't be an issue this year as he'll be more familiar with his routine this season and that should result in better overall numbers.
 The problem is the number of events he'll play.
 He only played 16 last season and there's no reason to expect anything different this season.
 Hatton's floor should be right about where he finished last season and his ceiling could be as high as double what he made last season.

 Hatton had a great six weeks last season with four consecutive top-10s worldwide, starting with a T3 at the Dubai Desert Classic in February before sandwiching T4s at the Honda Classic and the Arnold Palmer around a T10 at the WGC-Mexico Championship.
 He tacked another top-20 at the WGC-Match Play (T17) event a week later.
 But then things turned sour as he missed five of eight cuts on the PGA Tour, including trunk slams at all four majors, and three of five on the European Tour.
 His only bright spot was a T3 at the season-ending European Masters.
 That one great run, though, was enough to earn him a 2017-18 tour card as he totaled 448 non-Member FedEx Cup points, the equivalent to 99th on the FedEx Cup points list.

 More Fantasy News

-Hatton closed with a five-under 66 in the final round of the RBC Heritage, but ultimately had to settle for a share of third place.
+Hatton closed with a seven-under 65 in the final round of the CJ Cup to clinch a share of third place.